Select a language

 Whether you use a more traditional approach to app deployment or if you use continuous integration and continuous deployment (CI/CD) approaches, development pipelines rely on robust, automated systems to achieve modern expectations.
 Successful app deployment hinges on a fully efficient set of automated, essential tasks and capabilities, especially during the testing phase.
 Deployment automation can help you move from commit and build to testing to deployment in a proven, trusted, and codified manner.
 This reduces opportunities for human error while improving efficiency and throughput.

 IT automation allows you to deploy your applications with certainty, configure needed services from the start, and get your apps and their artifacts up and running—all via a common, transparent approach that’s understandable by all of your IT staff.

 Security and compliance

-Define security and compliance policies, enforce them, and remediate issues by building them as automated steps throughout your infrastructure.
+Define security, compliance, and risk management policies, enforce them, and remediate issues by building them as automated steps throughout your infrastructure.
 Move security to the forefront of your IT’s processes and be more proactive with the help of automation.

 Having standardized security processes and workflows means easier compliance and auditing.
 You know exactly how everything is enforced and you can verify if consistently.
 New compliance requirements are easily implemented consistently across your IT.